ellisware/factory_pkg/README.md

 ## Design Notes

 Additionally, the package uses the [Lazy Initialization](https://en.wikipedia.org/wiki/Lazy_initialization#Python) design pattern to improve effeciency and responsivness to the end user.
 Additionally, the package uses the [Facade](https://en.wikipedia.org/wiki/Facade_pattern#Python) design pattern to aggregate the underlying REST-API data.

+Much of this code base is contrary to the python principles of flat, beautiful code.
+This is due to the underlying class representation of the FIELD api.
+The FIELD class representation works very well for the relational data it represents.
+The goal of this abstraction then includes allowing software to consume the package in a very pythonic way.

 ## Running the tests